notoriousbfg/runny/README.md

     name "Tim"
 }
 ```
-or runny can capture a script's stdout:
+or runny can capture a script's stdout with a `run` statement:
 ```
 var {
     name {